Frequently Asked Questions

-This guide provides a complete walkthrough for integrating the Plivo SMS API into a Next.js application to enable basic SMS sending capabilities.
-We will build a simple Next.js application with a backend API route that securely handles sending SMS messages via Plivo.
+This guide shows you how to integrate the Plivo SMS API into a Next.js application for sending text messages programmatically.
+You'll build a Next.js application with a serverless backend API route that securely handles SMS delivery through Plivo's communication platform.

 Project Overview and Goals

-What We're Building: A Next.js application featuring a serverless API route (/api/send-sms
+What You're Building: A Next.js application featuring a serverless API route (

 Technologies Used: